 - What conveniences do you need?
 Do you need grip rails on the sides for senior family members?
 Should you include a bathroom remodel?

 - What capacity should the tub be?
-Japanese soaking tubs are smaller than a regular tub, but they are deeper, using more water.
+Deep soaking tubs are smaller than western style tubs, but they are deeper, using more water.
 From an environmental and a cost point of view, this could be a game-changer for you – consider adapting the outlet to recycle the grey water in your garden, thereby conserving the water you use.